oleander/simulation-dvd-rb/report.md

 #TODO: DISTRIBUTIONS MACHINES BREAKDOWN

+We generated random numbers from exponential distributions to simulate both time elapsed between breakdowns of our injection molding machines and the time to repair of , since exponential distributions rep

 We created histograms for the processing times of machine groups 1, 2 and 4.
 From these diagrams we tried to determine which probability distributions each data set belonged to.

 ##### Injection molding